 After a semester of creating a hypothetical company, participating in pitch competitions, and traveling to New York and Japan to validate the venture, I couldn’t put the project down.
 So John and I started to run with it.
 As a busy student, there were countless reasons not to pursue the venture, and plenty of people advised me that focusing on school would be a better choice.
 But at the end of the day, I loved working on PacBack.

-I’ve waited over six months before sending me something remotely close to what I had explained, samples shipped to me that were literally pool floaties, and have been told to my face that the Trio was “stupid.”
+I’ve waited over six months for manufacturers to send me something resembling my vision for the product, had samples shipped to me that were literally pool floaties, and have been told to my face that the Trio was “stupid.”
 But my dream of finally making the Trio a reality and actually having a comfortable place to relax while backpacking, along with the support of my friends and advisors, is what kept me in the game.

+The most important lesson I learned from PacBack and to speaking with experts in the outdoor industry is that the journey starts with the first step.
 Everyone has a great idea, but almost no one starts the journey to make their idea happen.
-So if you gain anything from this article, remember the importance of the first step.
+If you gain anything from this article, remember the importance of the first step.
 Every adventure starts with one: in the mountains, in school, or in your career.

 John and I created PacBack because there was no comfortable place to sit after a long day of hiking.
 It took ten prototypes and over a year of work to get us where we are now.
 Every second has been worth it.
 Our Kickstarter launches on November 14.
 We don’t want a sore back or bad night’s sleep to take any bit of fun out of your next trip, so please check it out and see if the Trio can make your adventure even better.